-Recognizing ANE's effort to enable Wi-Fi outdoor operation, IEEE 802 LMSC would like to emphasize on the importance of Very Low Power (VLP) to enable outdoor (and indoor) peer-to-peer communications.
-Enabling unrestricted VLP at a much lower power level than SP is critical in enabling complementing use cases and industries to SP.
-IEEE 802 LMSC recommends to ANE to authorize the VLP mode harmonized with other regions such as Europe, Asia, and Africa at a maximum transmit power of 14 dBm and a maximum power spectral density (PSD) of 1 dBm/MHz EIRP.
+Recognizing ANE's effort to enable Wi-Fi outdoor operation, IEEE 802 LMSC would like to emphasize the importance of Very Low Power (VLP) operation to enable outdoor (and indoor) peer-to-peer communications.
+Enabling unrestricted VLP at a much lower power level than SP is critical to enabling complementary use cases and industries to SP.
+IEEE 802 LMSC recommends to ANE to authorize the VLP mode harmonized with other regions such as Europe, Asia, and

-1 This document solely represents the views of IEEE 802 LMSC and does not necessarily represent a position of either the IEEE or the IEEE Standards Association.
+1 This document solely represents the views of IEEE 802 LMSC and does not necessarily represent a position of either the IEEE, the IEEE Standards Association, or IEEE Technical Activities.